ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ## Wii U Pro controller
 [![Wii U Pro][wii_u_pro]][27]

-- LEDs #1 and #2 indicates while joystick is being controlled.
+- LEDs #1 and #2 indicates what joystick is being controlled.
 E.g: If LED #1 is lit, it means that the Wii Remote is controlling Joystick #1.
 - Press *Home* button to swap joystick port
 - Known issues: [issue #6][30]